top of page

 Beaches

-The main beaches are Copacabana and Ipanema beach.
+The main beaches are Copacabana and Ipanema Beach.
 You can't go wrong with either.
 One thing that I absolutely love about Brazil is how body-positive they are!
-You'll see anyone and everyone rocking their two-piece G-string bikini or speedo.
+You'll see anyone and everyone rocking their two-piece, G-string bikini or speedo.
 And I love it!
 You don't have to be one size to be confident on the beach.
 Just be yourself.
-Honestly, I found it almost weird if you were rocking a one-piece there but in the end, do what makes you happy.
+Honestly, I found it almost weird if you were rocking a one-piece there, but in the end, do what makes you happy.
 It was so body-positive in Brazil that I bought two bikinis because I thought mine wasn't revealing enough.
 And I only spent $10.

-Also, on the beach, I did get in the water; some locals and blogs said don't because of the water quality, but others said to try it.
+Also, on the beach, I did get in the water; some locals and blogs said not to because of the water quality, but others said to try it.
 So I did!
 Granted, I did get sick that night, but nobody else I went with did... so I don't think it was the water.

 Tours

-Regarding tours, I was going to buy one online through TripAdvisor, but decided not to and see if anything would come up while I was in Rio.
+Regarding tours, I was going to buy one online through TripAdvisor but decided not to and see if anything would come up while I was in Rio.
 And it did!
 So there are many tour agencies in Rio, and they will walk right up to you most of the time.
 I went on a tour with this girl I met on the beach.
 It was about $70 ($30 down from TripAdvisor).
 It takes you to all the great monuments in Brazil (tickets included), takes you to lunch, picks you up, and returns to your hotel.
-In addition, they drive you a nice bus with A/C (perfect for those who are like me and sweat too much).
+In addition, they drive a nice bus with A/C (perfect for those who are like me and sweat too much).

 bottom of page